alhog/QubitCircuitry/README.md

 ## Overview

 The **Quasi Ledger** is a visionary concept that unites quantum and classical elements within blockchain networks.
-It transcends classical limits, introducing quantum tokens, enhanced cryptography, and unified oracles.
+It transcends classical limits, introducing ***quasi*** tokens, enhanced cryptography, and unified oracles.
 Here is an in-depth exploration of the Quasi Ledger, its components, and practical implementation:

 ## Table of Contents